bibleexchange/courses/church-history/en/500_reformed-church/reformed-church.md

 Around AD 1533 John Calvin broke from Catholicism, left his homeland of France, and settled in Switzerland as an exile.
 In 1536 he published the first edition of _The Institutes of the Christian Religion_.

 Calvin was an outspoken preacher and author who preached salvation by faith.
 He stressed the authority of Scripture.
-Calvin taught the predestination of the elect. {++He said, "You cannot manipulate God or put him in your debt.
+Calvin taught the predestination of the elect.
+He said, "You cannot manipulate God or put him in your debt.
 He saves you; you cannot do it for yourself."
-Calvin's doctrine of predestination is contrasted by Arminianism, which is based on the belief that any man can be saved if they believe.++}
+Calvin's doctrine of predestination is contrasted by Arminianism, which is based on the belief that any man can be saved if they believe.

 | Calvinism | Arminianism |
 | --------- | ----------- |